 Entire band (post-reunion)

-I have seen this band live twice: Chicago 2014 (Pitchfork Music Festival)
+I have seen this band live three times: Chicago 2014 (Pitchfork Music Festival)

 Detroit 2014 (with Low)

 Detroit 2017 (with Cherry Glazerr)